 Program Design

 The proposed program aims to relocate citizens of Storslysia from regions of high risk to areas with a lower probability of natural disasters.
 To identify the regions, the program will assign each region a score based on the overall severity and frequency of natural disasters in that area.
 The program will prioritise the relocation of people from the highest-risk regions, followed by those from the second-highest risk regions until no more relocation is necessary.
+We believe that the program will generally relocate population from the three bottom ranked regions to the three top ranked regions.
 The program will also provide financial and psychological assistance to those who file a claim due to natural disasters.
 The program has been split into two parts, namely voluntary and proactive, and involuntary relocation, each with specific requirements that must be met.

 Voluntary/proactive relocation aims to encourage people to move to safer areas before a climate event happens.
 A citizen that has voluntarily or proactively relocated would have moved from an area identified as high risk to an area with lower risk based on our analysis.

-The requirements for an individual to file a under our program are:
+The requirements for an individual to file a claim under our program is:

-The individual can show proof that they moved from a region of high risk to a region with lower risk in the last 5 years (Proof of Voluntary Relocation)
+Voluntary relocation: The individual can show proof that they permanently moved from a region of high risk to a region with lower risk in the last 5 years

-Evidence of damage due to the natural disaster.
+Involuntary relocation: Evidence of damage due to the natural disaster.
 Can include but not limited to photos, videos.

-Estimated repair costs of the damages incurred / Cost to build a new home in that region
+Involuntary relocation: Estimated repair costs of the damages incurred / Cost to build a new home in that region

-The program will provide coverage on the following items: - Coverage to rebuild a standard home.
-All members who need to have a completely rebuilt home will have a standard home built as determined by the government based on number of members in the family.
+The program will provide coverage on the following items:

+Coverage to rebuild a standard home or purchase an existing non-owner-occupied home.
+All members who need to be relocated completely will have a subsidy equals to 80% of the owner occupied home
-If there are damages to the home, coverage to replace the items

-Three complementary therapy or psychology sessions to assist with the mental trauma with subsidised continued visits.
-The continued visits must have proof from the professional that they are due to the impact of the natural disaster
+Coverage to replace household goods, equal to 40% of the cost of the owner-occupied home.
+The cost of replacing household goods typically ranges from 40% to 75% of housing costs.
+The coverage is towards the lower end as we believe households have the ability to bring a proportion of households with them when relocating.

+General lump sum equals to three months of average household income, which is around 17k, to provide assistance.

-Temporary housing while the house is being rebuilt/repaired
+For involuntary relocation or household impacted by hazard events, temporary housing while the house is being rebuilt/repaired

 Lump sum of a specified amount if there is a death that occurs

 Coverage of hospital bills of a specified amount if there are injuries that occur due to the natural disaster

-General lump sum of 10k to provide assistance

-Coverage will be based on the following tier system, assuming we categorise the 6 regions into high, medium and low risk.

-High Risk Region: 80% Coverage

-Medium Risk Region: 70% Coverage

-Low Risk Region: 60% Coverage

-Limitations:

-Due to the limited resources available for natural disaster relief, the program has prioritised claims from individuals in higher risk regions over those in lower risk regions.
-Additionally, the program gives priority to individuals with lower socio-economic status, as they are at greater risk of suffering from the impact of the natural disaster.
-However, the funding limitations mean that the program may not be able to provide full coverage, and some individuals may feel that moving to a lower risk region results in poorer coverage.
-Another challenge is that natural disasters often affect a large number of people, and distributing funds and providing temporary housing to all those in need may be challenging.
-The program may face implementation challenges in ensuring that assistance is distributed in a timely and effective manner, particularly in the aftermath of a large-scale natural disaster.
-Finally, the current population of each region can only be increased by 30%, to ensure that there is no overpopulation.
+Complementary therapy or psychology sessions to assist with the mental trauma with subsidized continued visits.
+The continued visits must have proof from the professional that they are due to the impact of the natural disaster or the relocation scheme.

 A number of incentives are provided to promote proactive relocation.
 They include: